lucasbasquerotto/cloud/README.md

 ## Node Dependencies

-Node dependencies can be defined for a node in the same place you can define its name, in the context section, and can point to a url, ip or another node.
+Node dependencies can be defined for a node in the same place you can define its name, in the context section, and **can point to a url, ip or another node**.

-A `host` property must be specified, and can be either a string or a list of string, with the values related to its type (if the type is `node`, it must be node names in the same context).
-This host property refers to the **target hosts** (defined in the dependencies), as oposed to the **origin hosts**, which are the hosts related to the node that have the dependencies specified (if `node_1` has `amount` equal to `3`, there will be `3` origin hosts for the specified node).
+A `host` property must be specified, and can be either a string or a list of strings, with the values related to its type (if the type is `node`, it must be node names in the same context).
+This host property refers to the **target hosts** (defined in the dependencies), as opposed to **origin hosts**, which are the hosts related to the node that have the dependencies specified (if `node_1` has `amount` equal to `3`, there will be `3` origin hosts for the specified node).
+The origin hosts may also be called as node replicas and will become the ansible hosts during the deployment.
+This `host` property isn't related to ansible hosts (unless the dependency type is `node`).

-A `limit` property can be specified to define the limit of target hosts for each origin host in the node in which the dependency is specified (acoording to the `amount` property for the node).
+A `limit` property can be specified to define the limit of target hosts for each origin host in the node in which the dependency is specified (according to the `amount` property for the node).
 The default is `1`, meaning that the list with the (target) host dependencies will have only one item, which is defined by the origin host index.
-The actual target hosts defined will cicle through the list with all the target hosts according to the limit, going from the end to the beginning if the limit goes beyound the end, as if the host list is circular, but **without** including the same list indexes twice.
-Besides the target hosts list, there will also be a single target host mapped to each host (depending on the context that the dependencies will be used, it may require a single host and this single host may be used in such case, instead of getting a host from a list).
+The actual target hosts for each origin host are defined by going through the list with all the target hosts according to the limit, going from the end to the beginning if the limit goes beyond the end, as if the host list is circular, but **without** including the same list indexes twice.
+Besides the target hosts list, there will also be a single target host mapped to each host (depending on the context that the dependencies will be used, it may require a single host and this single host may be used in such case, making it more convenient, instead of getting a host from a list).
+This single host may or may not be in the list (there will be a `single_host_included` boolean property in the resulting dependency that will be `true` if the single host is included in the list).
+If the limit is higher than the amount of hosts defined, then the resulting target hosts for each origin host will be all the target hosts defined in the dependency.

 _Example:_